Is Cassie Randolph The Most Hated ‘Bachelor’ Winner Ever?

 Bachelor fans are not happy with Cassie Randolph, even if she turns out to be the woman to get Colton Underwood’s final rose.
 Last week, the California beauty stunned viewers of the ABC reality show when she rejected Colton Underwood after he professed his love for her.
-Cassie told Colton she wasn’t ready to accept a proposal and she left him brokenhearted in a Portugal hotel room.
+Cassie told Colton she wasn’t ready to accept a proposal and she left him brokenhearted in a hotel room in Portugal.

-Fast forward to the two-part Bachelor finale, during which a fence-jumping Colton vowed to fight for his woman.
+Fast forward to the two-part Bachelor finale during which a fence-jumping Colton vowed to fight for his woman.
 Host Chris Harrison confirmed to Good Morning America that The Bachelor star does indeed track his lady love down before they leave Portugal.

 “He has love in his heart, he’s pure and he’s honest and he’s going back in to talk to Cassie,” The Bachelor host said of Colton.